Educational Teachers

 3. My student does not talk or even make noises when trying to verbalize.
 (3 point)

-5. When my student was an infant, she had a difficult time rolling from the belly to the back.
+5. When my student was an infant, he/she had a difficult time rolling from the belly to the back.
 The rolling motion was like a solid log instead of a spiral movement.
 (2 points)

 10. When I watch my student climb up or down stairs, there is an awkwardness in her balance.
 (3 points)